The Right to Manage

 Outline of the right for leaseholders of a building containing flats to take over the management of the building.

-Top Issues at LVT.
-LEASE presents some of the key questions that we are asked about in relation to applying to the LVT with Right to Manage issues, along with points to consider and links to the relevant legislation and case law.
+Top Issues at Tribunal.
+LEASE presents some of the key questions that we are asked about in relation to applying to the Tribunal with Right to Manage issues, along with points to consider and links to the relevant legislation and case law.

 Answers to specific problems are available in the Frequently Asked Questions on Right to Manage.